pangz-lab/coingecko-api/README.md

 #### 📦 CoinGeckoUrlBuilder
 <p>
 CoinGecko API endpoints require a URL query which is a set of key value pairs encoded in the URL.
-This class enables you to dynamically create them with ease without worrying about the position or the casing of the keys which is a common issue in most of the existing PHP libraries published.
+This class enables to dynamically create them with ease without worrying the position or the casing of the keys.
 <br>
 <br>
 Although by design can be achieved by using the CoinGeckoApiClient class alone, using the CoinGeckoUrlBuilder gives you a finer control over the parameters you set and more flexibility in managing the endpoints you're building.
 <br>
 <br>
-This class is optional depending on the URL endpoint you're sending the request.
+This class is optional depending on the endpoint you need.
 </p>

 ```php